jaxio/javaee-lab/README.md

-## Celerio Generation Template Pack: Java EE 7 web application
+## Celerio Generation Template Packs: Java EE 7 web application

 These Celerio Generation Template Packs contain some source code templates that are interpreted by Celerio code generator in order to generate a full S-CRUD Java EE 7 web application.